 Here’s a Google Map with the location of the huts, the Víti Crater, and Myvatn.

 A Few Extra Tips

 Some rental companies offer modified 4×4 with higher clearance (like 35” or more).
 With these vehicles, it’s ok to try it.
-Car insurances in Iceland do not cover river crossings.
+Car insurance in Iceland does not cover river crossings.

 Before doing any river crossing (whether on the F88 or F910), stop and get a sense of the current depth.
 Remember, this is a dynamic environment that can change at any moment.

-Should you not feel comfortable with the driving part of the trip, or not have the adequate vehicle to do it, Viator offers a few tours to Askja that are well worth checking.
+Should you not feel comfortable with the driving part of the trip or do not have the adequate vehicle to do it, Viator offers a few tours to Askja that are well worth checking.

 Take some food, snacks, and water for the trip.
 You’re going into a “wild” territory outside of cellphone reach (in some areas).
 Better to be safe and have supplies in case you get stuck, have any unforeseen situation, or decide to spend the night there.

 Also, take some extra warm clothing in case you come across an unforeseen situation that forces you to spend the night either at the cabins or in the car.

 Don’t plan any other activity for that day, as it’ll take you from 10 to 12 hours to visit Askja, and maybe more if you take your time to walk around Drekagil.